Active and Passive Voice

 When is passive voice appropriate?

-When the person who performed the action is unknown and the action rather than the subject is the main topic of the phrase, the passive voice is utilised.
+When the person who acted is unknown and the action rather than the subject is the main topic of the phrase, the passive voice is utilised.

 How can we recognise a sentence in the passive voice?